jeremytammik/tbc/a/1772_autorun.md

 Shall I put together an add-in skeleton that executes automatically as soon as a document is loaded? then you can wire that up with the code you wish to execute.

-[Q] I don't fully understand what " add-in skeleton that executes automatically as soon as a document is loaded" means.
+**Question:** I don't fully understand what " add-in skeleton that executes automatically as soon as a document is loaded" means.

 But I understand the suggested solution.
 So if it is a step in the right direction - go right ahead

-[A] in order for me to be able to start working on this, i would need a description of the top-level user interaction, the top-level Revit add-in API architecture , and the top-level RVT model context of the functionality you wish to run.
+**Answer:** in order for me to be able to start working on this, i would need a description of the top-level user interaction, the top-level Revit add-in API architecture , and the top-level RVT model context of the functionality you wish to run.

 Is it a single external command?
 Does the user push one single button to run it, and nothing else?